Blue's Boots

 I’m glad you’re here!
 I invite you to travel with me to some of the most beautiful places in the world via the Internet.
 I love being on foot, hiking, backpacking, and snow-shoeing.

-I’m excited to see what adventures 2024 has in store for me – I started with a bang at Death Valley, getting to walk out into Manly Lake at Badwater Basin (there hasn’t been water there since 2005).
+I have a lot of adventures in store for me in 2024 – I started with a bang at Death Valley, getting to walk out into Manly Lake at Badwater Basin (there hasn’t been water there since 2005).
 I’ll be re-visiting many favorite places in the Pacific Northwest as well as exploring new locations throughout the year.

 As always, yoga is a part of my travels.
 To learn more about my yoga journey, visit YogaForRealPeople.
-I’m also taking on a new job as a Health and Wellness Coach at the YMCA, where I get to share my love of movement with others.
+I’ve also become an ACE Certified Health Coach, and have taken on a new position at the YMCA as a health coach, where I get to share my love of movement with others.

 Happy Trails!!!! ~~ Andrea ~~